vuepress-theme-hope/vuepress-theme-hope/demo/src/guide/page.md

 ## Page information

-You can set page information in Markdown's Frontmatter.
+You can set page information in Markdown’s Frontmatter.

 - The author is set to Ms.Hope.